Yes, your brand matters!

 If we were starting anew, would this be our approach?

-The reality may be that you don’t need to spend a lot if your firm already employs savvy marketing people with good instincts.
-Many small businesses organize and conduct regular brainstorming sessions that are surprisingly effective in determining strategy.
+The reality may be that you don’t need to spend a lot; your firm may already employ savvy sales or marketing people possessing good instincts.
+Many small businesses organize and conduct regular brainstorming sessions that can be surprisingly effective in determining branding strategies.

 If you turn to consultants, they’ll likely want to address first things first.
-They'll tell you that a successful branding campaign today may hinge on things you don’t want to spend money on; for example, logos and websites.
-In those cases, there are good reasons to listen to them--particularly if you're targeting tech-savvy folks who increasingly go online to check you out before stopping by.
+They'll tell you that a successful branding campaign today may hinge on things you don’t want to spend money on— for example, logos and websites.
+In such cases, there may be good reason to listen to them, particularly if you're targeting tech-savvy folks who increasingly go online to check you out.

 Either way, here is a checklist to help get you started: